KazumichiOta/ebt-mni152-stroke-standardspace/README.md

 Final analysis subset:         114
 ```

-The CST-overlap criterion was **not** used for this supplementary analysis.

 The table provides the subject-level inclusion and exclusion status used to identify the final analysis subset.

 For Supplementary Table S9, subjects with: